User Input Treated as a System Instruction

-Your application builds a single prompt string by concatenating the developer-authored instructions and the user’s message, then sends the entire thing in the system role to the API.
-Or it uses a string template where the user fills in a {user_input} placeholder that sits physically above the developer’s own instructions.
-Either way, the user’s text lands in a position where the model treats it as operator-level configuration rather than user-level input.
-Defenders see this failure mode in logs as responses that violate the intended behavior policy — the model follows whatever the user wrote as if it were a developer directive.
-The fix is always architectural: user-supplied content must travel exclusively through the user role and must be structurally separated from developer instructions, not just textually labeled.
+Your app builds one prompt string by concatenating developer instructions and the user’s message, then sends the whole thing in the system role (or, on the OpenAI Responses API, the developer role).
+Or a template puts a {user_input} placeholder physically above your own rules.
+Either way the user’s text lands where the model reads it as operator-level configuration, not user-level input.
+In logs this shows up as responses that break your behavior policy: the model does whatever the user wrote as if it were a developer directive, and “ignore previous instructions” actually works.

 Common causes

-1. Entire prompt built as a single string sent in the system role
+1. Entire prompt built as one string in the high-trust role

-// WRONG — user input ends up in system role
+// WRONG — user input ends up in the developer/system role

 {